Joseph Petric reimagining the accordion

 Departmental News, Universite de Montreal

-International student Julius Schepansky of Essen, Germany, was awarded the status of "Exceptional Recital" and a citation for the Prix du President du Jury by jury unanimity for his final Masters accordion recital, April 28.
-His recital included Ole Schmidt's Toccata (1967), Domenico Scarlatti Sonatas K 175 and 21, J.S.
-Bach Toccata in D major (ca. 1708), Joe Natoli's Toccata (1971), and Erik Ross's electroacoustic Leviathan (2008).
+International student Julius Schepansky of Essen, Germany, was awarded the status of "Exceptional Recital" and a citation for the Prix du President du Jury by jury unanimity for his final Masters.
 Julius Schepansky has toured as soloist and chamber artist in 20 EU countries, Senegal and Bali.
-He has appeared at Montreal's Lichtenstein Hall, Salle Serge Garant and the Hamilton Philharmonic with conductor James Kahane.
-Upcoming performances include an appearance with Montreal's Nouvel Ensemble Moderne and solo performances and premieres for Canadian new music festivals.
+He has appeared at Montreal's Lichtenstein Hall, Salle Serge Garant and with the Hamilton Philharmonic and conductor James Kahane.
+Upcoming performances include an appearance with Montreal's Nouvel Ensemble Moderne and premieres for Canadian new music presenters.

 Joseph Petric gratefully acknowledges the generous support of: